eollins/SmartSlateCompanion/README.md

 * Jumper Wires
 * Electrical Tape

 Connect the parts as dictated in the wiring diagram, pin numbers are labeled appropriately.
 The 7 Segment display circuitry along with the CD4511BE are repeated 8 times for each individual part.
+Each resistor in the diagram is a 330 Ohm resistor for each of the led segments in the 7 segment displays.

 ![SmartSlate](https://github.com/eollins/SmartSlateCompanion/assets/91165948/a9c38e4f-9ac8-4668-8196-3a34d50bfc50)

 Print out the two .stl files in the repository and fit components as shown.
 Secure parts with tape as neccessary.

 [SmartSlateBody](smartslatebody.stl)
 [SmartSlateHand](smartslateslapper.stl)